About

 Learn more about tissue requests and the Core's protocols.
 View more.

-The Outreach, Recruitment and Education Core develops and manages a wide array of programs to increase public awareness and understanding of Alzheimer's disease and research at the Layton Center.
-One main goal is building relationships with the community and networking with other organizations to provide educational resources and recruit participants for studies, a particular focus being underserved rural communities, low-income populations and minority groups.
-The Core also organizes meetings, lectures and workshops throughout Oregon and publishes a newsletter twice a year.
+The Outreach, Recruitment and Engagement Core develops and manages a wide array of programs to increase public awareness and understanding of Alzheimer's disease and research at the Layton Center.
+One main goal is building relationships with the community and networking with other organizations to provide educational resources and recruit participants for studies, a particular focus being underserved populations including minoritized, low-income and rural communities.
+The Core also organizes meetings, lectures and workshops throughout Oregon and publishes a newsletter.

 For more information, message Natasha Spoden at spoden@ohsu.edu or call 503-494-6370